Jammu–Sialkot line: Demise

 After the partition of India on 15 August 1947, the new Dominion of Pakistan inherited the North Western Railway.
 The government of Maharaja Hari Singh made a standstill agreement with Pakistan for continuance of all the pre-existing arrangements.
 However, the railway service was suspended by Pakistan on or about 18 September 1947.
 The act was regarded as a violation of the standstill agreement by Jammu and Kashmir.
 It also created hardships for the Jammu Muslims who wanted to find safety in Sialkot in the midst of increasing communal tension in Jammu.
 With the state's accession to India on 26 October and the ensuring Kashmir war between the two Dominions, the suspension of the railway line became permanent.
 The train service was never resumed.

 The railway line fell into disrepair afterwards.
 In June–July 1948, when there was a pause in the fighting of the Kashmir War after the arrival of the UNCIP, the Indian Army Corps of Engineers used the steel rails of the railway to repair sections of roads damaged by the Pakistani forces.

 The station buildings such as of Ranbir Singh Pora and others went abandoned.
-In 2000, the old Jammu (Tawi) railway station was demolished to make way for an art centre.
+In 2000, the old Jammu (Bikram Chowk) railway station was demolished to make way for an art centre.

 A new railway line between Pathankot in Indian Punjab and Jammu was built by the Indian Railways.
 The Pathankot–Madhopur section was built by 1955, the Madhopur–Kathua section by 1965 and the Kathua–Jammu section by 1972.
 Trains run from Jammu to Kanya Kumari at the southern end of India.

 Potential revival

 It has been suggested that the route be reopened for trade between India and Pakistan.
 In July 2001, the Agra Summit was convened to resolve long-standing issues between Pakistan and India.
-Unfortunately, the summit failed to produce any tangible outcome.
+The summit failed to produce any tangible outcome.
 A detailed survey in December 2013 by Pakistan Railways showed that the line is unusable and would require billions of rupees to repair and potentially run trains from Jammu to Lahore and further into Amritsar.
 No interest in the line has been expressed by archaeological authorities or the Northern Railway division of India.